Career and Technical Education Pathways

 Environmental Sustainability

-Students in Environmental Sustainability will investigate the complex relationships of the environment, and learn how these connections are utilized in the growing field of Sustainable Agricultural.
+Students in Environmental Sustainability will investigate the complex relationships of the environment and learn how these connections are utilized in the growing field of Sustainable Agricultural.
 Through lab science and discussions on the implications of modern agriculture, students will explore the importance of sustainability in global ecological systems.
-Students will spend time learning about the interactions of plants and animals in the environment, and then apply this information to design sustainable agricultural systems.
+Students will spend time learning about the interactions of plants and animals in the environment and then apply this information to design sustainable agricultural systems.
+Global climate change has a direct impact on agricultural systems.
+Without a shift in how food is grown the impacts can be devastating.
 This course asks students how careers in Agriculture and Horticulture can be improved through sustainable practices.

 This course is designed to introduce students to the principles of art through floral and plant-based design.
 Students create multiple floral arrangements, plant seasonal container arrangements, learn landscape design, and participate in the annual plant sales.
 This class is intended for students who are interested in careers in the plant-based industry, those who would like to learn more about plant-based design or how to apply art to flowers and plants.